suksur/Income-qualification/README.md

-# Income-Qualification-Project

 # Income Qualification Project using Machine Learning in Python

-**Introduction:** I have worked on this project titled “Income Qualification” to fulfil mandatory criteria towards Machine Learning  module of my PGP in Data Science course from Simplilearn.

 **Objective:** To identify the level of income qualification needed for the families for social welfare program in Latin America.